-As you can see, your schedule affects your payroll tax as well so keep that in mind while planning your business.
+As you can see, your schedule affects your payroll tax so keep these important dates in mind while planning your business.
 The Look-Back Period’s second definition is the time where you ensure that you are following the right payroll schedule by depositing and filing on time.

 The Payroll Process

 Before you can process payrolls, there are a few preparations that need to be done.
 First, you need to understand and set a wage calculator, a system that makes sure that all of your calculations are correct and accurate.
 Every business calculates their payments differently, as different employees have different workloads and office cultures.
 Having one already set up means you don’t have to constantly scramble for the right calculations every payroll.
 The second is deciding who will be in charge of all the accounting tasks.
 You could either have an in-house team or outsource it.
 Either way, making it clear who needs which tasks will save you from confusion.